alexandergerber/courses-tsa/chapter5.md

 So in order to check whether a (G)ARCH model is an appropriate choice we should investigate the autocorrelation structure of the raw and squared return series.

 `@instructions`
-- Plot the ACF estimate of the raw return series.
+- Plot the ACF estimate of the raw `train` return series.
-- Plot the ACF estimate of the squared return series.
+- Plot the ACF estimate of the squared `train` return series.

 `@hint`